Seven Volpone: Music career

 Volpone and his band Seven and the Sun were signed to Atlantic Records in 1999.
-The group's single "Walk with Me" (2002) hit #38 on the Billboard Adult Top 40, number 27 on the Billboard Mainstream Top 50 and number 40 on the Billboard Top 40 Tracks chart.
+The group's single "Walk with Me" (2002) hit No. 38 on the Billboard Adult Top 40, number 27 on the Billboard Mainstream Top 50 and number 40 on the Billboard Top 40 Tracks chart.
 The track was also featured in the Columbia Pictures film America's Sweethearts.

 He co-founded the music, marketing and branding company of We3Kings in 2003.
 Under the company he oversaw the creation of television and brand themes, and music for television shows that include: Dance Moms, Shark Tank, Extreme Makeover: Home Edition, Tru Calling, The Simple Life, Toddlers & Tiaras, Here Comes Honey Boo Boo and The Steve Harvey Show.
 He also scored music for Diary of a Wimpy Kid: Dog Days and Tinker Bell.

 In 2007 Volpone went on to found and front the country group Whiskey Falls; the group's songs "Last Train Running" and "Falling into You as well as "Load up the Bases" charted on the Billboard top 100 charts.
 With Whiskey Falls, Volpone developed a multi-year brand and integration partnership between Whiskey Falls and AAMCO Transmissions.
 The band went on to create original music for Mark Burnett's Toughest Cowboy on the Spike TV network.
 Whiskey Falls was also featured on Jimmy Kimmel Live!, Days of Our Lives, CBS Morning News, NASCAR and Extra.

 In 2010 Volpone worked with Agency for the Performing Arts, television production company Collins Avenue Productions and his former partners at We3Kings on the music for the reality television show, Dance Moms.
 Volpone also appears in the season finale of season one.